Medipix: Muros

 Muros was one of the first readout systems of Medipix detectors.
 Muros was developed at Nikhef, Amsterdam, The Netherlands.
 It was relatively compact readout enabling access to all features of the detector.
 It allowed maximum frame rate of cca 30 frames/s with a single chip.

 USB interface

 This electronics was developed at IEAP-CTU, Czech Republic.
 It provides a lower frame rate compared to Muros, but the electronics was integrated into a box not larger than a pack of cigarettes.
 Moreover, no special PC hardware card was needed as it was in case of Muros.
 Therefore, the USB interface become quickly the most used readout within the Medipix collaboration and its partners.

 Relaxd

 Relaxd is a readout electronics developed at Nikhef.
-The data is transferred to PC via 1Gbit/s Ethernet connection.
+The data is transferred to PC via 1 Gbit/s Ethernet connection.
 The maximum frame rate is at level of 100 frame/s.

 Fitpix

 Fitpix is the next generation of the USB interface developed by the group in Prague.
 The electronics implements the parallel Medipix/Timepix readout and therefore the maximum frame rate reaches 850 frame/s.
 It supports also the serial readout with frame rate of 100 frames/s.